Ku Klux Klan: Whipping attacks, killings, and cruelty

-In a 1933 interview, William Sellers, born enslaved in Virginia, recalled the post-war "raids of the Ku Klux, young white men of Rockingham County who would go into the huts of the recently freed negroes or catch some negro who had been working for thirty cents a day on his way home from work...and cruelly whip him, leaving him to live or die."
-Seemingly random whipping attacks, meant to be suggestive of previous condition of servitude, were a widespread aspect of the early Klan; for example in 1870–71 in Limestone Township (now Cherokee County), South Carolina, of 77 documented attacks, "four were shot, sixty-seven whipped and six had had their ears cropped."
+Meant to resemble previous conditions of servitude, the early Klan's seemingly random whipping activities became a widespread practice.
+In a 1933 interview, William Sellers, born enslaved in Virginia, recalled that the Ku Klux Clan raids of Rockingham County would involve going into the huts of "the recently freed negros" or "catch[ing] some negro... on his way home from work...and cruelly whip him, leaving him to live or die".
+In Limestone Township, between 1870 and 1871, which is now Cherokee County, South Carolina, out of 77 documented attacks, "four were shot, sixty-seven whipped and six had their ears cropped".